cloudify-cosmo/getcloudify.org/source/guide/3.2/installation-cli.md

 2. PyYaml

 ### Linux

-Under Ubuntu, you'll need to install the `python-dev` package.
+* Under Ubuntu/Debian, you'll need to install the `python-dev` package.
+* Under CentOS/RHEL, you'll need to install the `python-devel` package.

 ### OS X
 You will need Apple's developers tools that are installed with Xcode.